Special academic programs

 - Au Sable Institute of Environmental Studies offers summer programs in Mancelona, Mich., and other locations.
 Contact the environmental science director for more information or see www.ausable.org.

-- Brethren Colleges Abroad offers academic-year and half-year programs in Europe, Asia and South America.
+- BCA (Bridge/Connect/Act) offers academic-year and half-year programs in Europe, Asia and South America.
 Contact Spanish professors for more information or see www.bcanet.org.

-- Chicago Center offers semester and summer programs in Soc 302, Urban Diversity and many internship possibilities.
+- Chicago Center for Urban Life and Culture offers semester and summer programs in Soc 302, Urban Diversity, social work field placements, and many internship possibilities.
 Because of special financial arrangements with this program, students who spend the fall or spring semester at Chicago Center are not charged extra for May term tuition at Goshen.
 See www.chicagocenter.org for more information.

 - Council for Christian Colleges and Universities (CCCU) offers various semester and summer programs.
 For further information, see www.bestsemester.com.
 Semester programs of CCCU include the Los Angeles Film Studies Center.
 Located near major production studios, the program combines seminar courses with Christian context and a liberal arts perspective.
 Participation in this program is required for theater and communication majors who elect a film studies concentration.